-While the 2018 calendar year has come and gone, there are still are a few tax planning decisions that can still be made that can greatly impact contractor tax liability and cash flow for 2018.
-Last year’s tax reform resulted in sweeping changes in many areas, but particularly impacted the construction industry with the with an increase of the small contractor revenue exemption from $10 million to $25 million, beginning on January 1, 2018.
+While the 2018 calendar year has come and gone, there are still a few tax planning decisions that can greatly impact contractor tax liability and cash flow for tax year 2018.
+Last year’s tax reform resulted in sweeping changes affecting a broad swath of the economy.
+The construction industry was particularly impacted by the small contractor revenue exemption increase from $10 million to $25 million, beginning on January 1, 2018.

-An applicable taxpayer can still automatically elect to change its method of accounting in 2019 for tax year 2018 using Form 3115, and filed by the due date, including extensions, of the 2018 entity tax return.
+An applicable taxpayer can still automatically elect to change its method of accounting in 2019, for tax year 2018, using Form 3115, if filed by the due date, including extensions, of the 2018 entity tax return.

-While the $10 million gross receipts threshold had been in existence since 1986, with practically no change.
-The increase to $25 million opens up a nice opportunity for existing contractors with revenue levels in this space, and those due to the health of the market, may have found themselves growing over the original $10 million threshold.
-However, despite its benefits, below are three main pitfalls that should not be overlooked when considering converting to a cash or completed contract method for tax reporting purposes.
+While the $10 million gross receipts threshold had been in existence since 1986, with practically no change, the increase to $25 million opens up a nice opportunity for existing contractors with revenue levels in this space, as well as those who, due to the health of the market, may have found themselves growing over the original $10 million threshold.
+However, despite its benefits, below are three pitfalls that should not be overlooked when considering converting to a cash or completed contract method for tax reporting purposes.

 Alternative Minimum Tax (AMT)

-While the tax reform eliminated the alternative minimum tax (AMT) for C corporations, it is still required for owners of pass-through entities.
+While tax reform eliminated the alternative minimum tax (AMT) for C corporations, it is still required for owners of pass-through entities.
 Despite the ability to convert to cash and/or completed contract method for regular tax purposes, a contractor may still be liable for AMT.
-A contractor is required for long-term contracts in progress, that are not a home-construction contract, to still recognize revenue under the percentage-of-completion method for AMT, regardless of a contractor’s revenue size.
-From reviewing prospective construction clients’ income tax returns we typically see two underlying issues in this area:
+A contractor is still required to recognize revenue under the percentage-of-completion method for AMT for long-term contracts in progress (and are not a home-construction contract), regardless of a contractor’s revenue size.
+From reviewing prospective construction clients’ income tax returns, we typically see two underlying issues in this area:

 Despite some pitfalls, cash basis and completed contract can be a significant tax deferral and cash flow strategy for the small contractor.
-While the resulting tax deferral is temporary in nature, the benefit can turn out somewhat ‘quasi-permanent’, as it extends and fluctuates over many years.
-However, because of this it is essential the contractor at both the CFO/controller and owner level, are continuously aware of the ongoing planning and considerations that are needed for the long-term.
+While the resulting tax deferral is temporary in nature, the benefit can turn out somewhat ‘quasi-permanent’ as it extends and fluctuates over many years.
+However, because of this it is essential that the contractor at both the CFO/controller and owner level are continuously aware of the ongoing planning and considerations necessary for the long-term.
 Without this, it becomes easier for management to lose sight of the timing and margins of current ongoing work, versus the immediate tax liability and cash needs related to earnings on prior work.
-It is therefore important management develops a consistent way to monitor this off-balance sheet deferred liability as a step in their ongoing process.
+It is therefore important that management develops a consistent way to monitor this off-balance sheet deferred liability as a step in their ongoing process.
 Finally, long-term consideration for future company operations, and the current tax rate environment should be factored into the timing and decision if cash and/or completed contract are the right methods for a contractor.

-For more information about how these changes may affect you and your construction business, please reach out to your MCM tax professional or contact Partner Matt Neely, CPA, via email or phone at 812.670.3434.
+For more information about how these changes may affect you and your construction business, please reach out to your MCM tax professional or contact Tax Partner Matt Neely, CPA, via email or phone (812.670.3434).